 Bright anode tufting is readily seen in mercury arc rectifiers when the current load is high: -

 Invented in 1902 by Peter Cooper Hewitt, a mercury-arc rectifier provides power for industrial equipment and high-voltage DC power transmission.
-It is an AC to DC converter.
+It's basically an AC to DC converter.
 Today, the rectifiers are solid state diodes and thyristors.
 Mercury metal is expensive and toxic.

-Anode tufts clump together and retain identity.
-The Sun is just a small anode on the cosmic scale, so its photosphere is packed with bright granulations, which are anode tufts: -
+Anodes can clump together and retain identity, a bit like the bunching of grass or hair, hence the term 'tuft.'
+The Sun is just a small anode on the cosmic scale, and its photosphere is packed with bright granulations, which are tufts of anodes:

-Red giant stars are large anodes, so lots of tufting isn't needed to carry electric current, hence why a red chromospheric anode glow dominates them: -
+Red giant stars are large anodes, so tufts aren't needed to carry electric current over them, hence why a red chromospheric anode glow dominates these huge stars: